-To help producers get the best use of studio space and equipment, producers will be offered orientation/training classes, producers and crew must be certified for the facility and equipment being used by any individual or group.
-Individuals should complete orientation and certification classes before reserving facilities, checking out equipment or utilizing equipment within a facility.
+To help producers make the best use of any equipment or facility, producers will be offered orientation/training classes, producers and crew must be certified for the facility and equipment being used by any individual or group.
+Individuals must complete orientation and certification classes before checking out equipment or utilizing equipment within a facility.

 Denver Community Media reserves the right to refuse the fulfillment of a reservation if it is determined that the individual is in any way unable to properly utilize the equipment, regardless of the producer’s certification status.

 Producers are legally and financially responsible for all Denver Community Media equipment while in their possession or use.
-Before taking field equipment from Denver Community Media associated premises, a producer has the option to either inspect each piece of equipment to ensure functionality or sign a waiver indicating refusal of such inspection.
-Denver Community Media or its partnering staff will determine if a producer may opt to sign a waiver or if pre-checkout inspection is necessary, depending on assessed familiarity with the equipment.
+DCM will make every effort to assure equipment and facilities are in working order prior to member use.
+Before taking any equipment from Denver Community Media associated premises, a producer has the option to either inspect each piece of equipment to ensure functionality or sign a waiver indicating a decline of such an inspection.

-All studio reservations are assigned to Denver Community Media staff for coordination of facility usage.
-This staff person will serve as the facility point person for the production and will be responsible for any adjustment of lighting that may be needed.
-While producers will use the studio and equipment for creating content, Denver Community Media staff members can not shoot, edit, direct or act as a crew member on any community access production.
+All reservation requests are assigned to Denver Community Media staff for coordination with user.
+This staff person will serve as the facility point person for the reservation.
+While member-producers will use the equipment for creating content, Denver Community Media staff members cannot shoot, edit, direct or act as a crew member on any community access production.

 Producers need to bring in media to record on for any productions, such as external storage, SD cards or otherwise.
 Denver Community Media will not sell or lend hard drives.